jzhoulab/Seqstr/README.md

 SeqOutputList[0].Name, SeqOutputList[0].Seq, SeqOutputList[0].errormsg
 ```

-We expect the Seqstr output to be an ordered list that can be access with an index and each element contains a name and the a sequence which can also be accessed by an index.
+We expect the Seqstr output to be an ordered list that can be accessed with an index.
+Each element contains a name and a sequence.

 ## Symbols and terms

-- Sequence : complete individual sequence for downstream analysis, consists of consecutive nucleotides
+- Sequence : complete individual sequence for downstream analysis, consisting of consecutive nucleotides
-- Subsequences : atoms, components of the entire sequence
+- Subsequences : a segment of a sequence; the minimal unit of Seqstr
-- Sequence modifier : introduce mutation to original sequence
+- Sequence modifier : introduce mutation to the sequence specified by a genomic region
-- `[]` : specifcy the reference genome (UCSC convention)
+- `[]` : specify the reference genome (UCSC convention)
 - `:` : separate chromosome and coordinate
-- `-` : means "from...to..." between two valid coordinates, or "reverse strand" in strand specification
+- `-` : means "from...to..." between two valid coordinates (0-based), or "reverse strand" in strand specification
 - `+` : "forward strand" in strand specification
-- `;` : separate multiple sections of sequences
+- `;` : separate multiple subsequences
 - `@` : initiate mutation specification
 - `,` : separate mutation specification
 - `\n` : separate multiple sequences